tuarua/Swift-IOS-ANE/README.md

 ### Release and deploying to Device !

-The project needs to be built and signed in the correct manner.
+The example project needs to be built and signed in the correct manner.
 An AIR based packaging tool is provided in /packager/AIR_ios_packager.dmg

 The option to install and debug on the device is included within the tool.